The Council Tax Energy Rebate is part of a package of measures announced by the Government to support to help households with rising energy bills.

-For those customers who are yet to receive their energy rebate payment, whether due to issues they had applying online or because they were unable to apply online, they will be issued a Post Office Payout voucher in the next week or so.
-The vouchers will need to be cashed at a local Post Office by no later than Friday 9 September 2022.
+For those customers who are yet to receive their energy rebate payment, voucher letters have been issued on the council’s behalf by the Post Office.
+The vouchers can be cashed at any UK Post Office.
 The voucher letter will tell you what you need to do to cash your voucher.

-Anyone who has not cashed their Post Office Payout voucher by Friday 9 September 2022 will have their rebate credited to their Council Tax account before the scheme closes completely on Friday 30 September 2022 to avoid them missing out.
+Anyone who has not cashed their Post Office Payout voucher by this date will have their rebate credited to their Council Tax account before the scheme closes completely on Friday 30 September 2022 to avoid them missing out.

 No further discretionary funding will be available once the allocation is spent and no payments can be made from the discretionary fund after 30 November 2022.

 Please refrain from contacting us if at all possible whilst we focus on administering the scheme and supporting vulnerable customers.
 Keep up to date by checking this webpage, signing up for council news and events (opens in new window) and follow us on Facebook (opens in new window) and Twitter (opens in new window).

 If you still have unanswered questions about the Council Tax Energy Rebate, please see the Government's factsheet (opens in new window) for answers to the most frequently asked questions about the scheme.